Kotya31415/Fusion180/README.md

 **1. Install GE-Proton 11-1 and Steam**

-Open `protonup-qt` and install GE-Proton 11-1 (or newer).
+Open `protonup-qt` and install GE-Proton 11-1.
 This is a GUI step, no command needed.
 Open Steam and login.

 **2. Get the Fusion180 scripts**